tienvv1234/react-query/README.md

 - User clicks "next page" or "previous page" button
     - Update currentPage in component state
     - React Query will automatically refetch data for the new page

+### Prefetch
+- adds data to cache
+- automatically stale (configurable)
+- shows while re-fetching
++ as long as cache has't expired
+- Prefetching can be used for any anticipated data needs
++ not just pagenation

 ### isFetching vs isLoading
 - isFetching: the async query function hasn't resolved yet